 To retrieve an egg, a specialist uses ultrasound to guide a fine needle through the vaginal wall and into the ovary or makes an incision in the abdomen to get to the ovary (laparoscopy).
 Once the eggs are retrieved, they are combined with prepared sperm in a sterile dish for 2 to 4 days.
 After fertilization, the embryos are transferred to the uterus.
 IVF is used most commonly for infertility caused by female reproductive abnormalities.

 Intracytoplasmic sperm injection (ICSI) may be used with immotile sperm during in vitro fertilization.
 Using a tiny glass needle, one sperm is injected directly into a retrieved mature egg.
 The egg is incubated and transferred to the uterus.

-Fertilization occurs in 50% to 80% of cases and approximately 30% result in a live birth.
+Fertilization occurs in 50 to 80 percent of cases and approximately 30 percent result in a live birth.
 The egg may fail to divide or the embryo may arrest at an early stage of development.
 Younger patients achieve more favorable results and poor egg quality and advanced maternal age result in lower success rates.